Struct rsvg::CairoRenderer

 Configures the dots-per-inch for resolving physical lengths.

-If an SVG document has physical units like 5cm
+If an SVG document has physical units like 5cm, they must be resolved

 to pixel-based values.
 The default pixel density is 96 DPI in